SteeltoeOSS/steeltoe-site/source/docs/steeltoe-connectors.html.markdown

 ### 4.0 Redis

- This connector simplifies using a Microsoft [RedisCache](https://github.com/aspnet/Caching/tree/dev/src/Microsoft.Extensions.Caching.Redis) and/or a StackExchange [IConnectionMultiplexor](https://github.com/StackExchange/StackExchange.Redis) in an application running on CloudFoundry.
+ This connector simplifies using a Microsoft [RedisCache](https://github.com/aspnet/Caching/tree/dev/src/Microsoft.Extensions.Caching.Redis) and/or a StackExchange [IConnectionMultiplexer](https://github.com/StackExchange/StackExchange.Redis) in an application running on CloudFoundry.

  In addition to the Quick Start below, there are other Steeltoe sample applications that you can use to help you understand how to make use of this connector:
 * [DataProtection](https://github.com/SteeltoeOSS/Samples/tree/master/Security/src/RedisDataProtectionKeyStore) - sample app illustrating how to make use of the Steeltoe DataProtection Key Storage Provider for Redis.
 * [MusicStore](https://github.com/SteeltoeOSS/Samples/tree/master/MusicStore) -  a sample app illustrating how to use all of the Steeltoe components together in a ASP.NET Core application.
-This is a microservies based application built from the ASP.NET Core reference app MusicStore provided by Microsoft.
+This is a micro-services based application built from the ASP.NET Core reference app MusicStore provided by Microsoft.

 The source code for this connector can be found [here](https://github.com/SteeltoeOSS/Connectors).